coracle-social/coracle/ROADMAP.md

 # Current

-- [ ] Add real search, it's a big hurdle for first-timers/anons
 - [ ] Check on RelayCard, it should automatically do the right thing for anon/pubkey
 - [ ] Remember message/chat status
 - [ ] Image classification